schoeberl/risc-v-lab/README.md

 All deliverables must be submitted via the DTU-Learn course assignment page at the following location: `DTU-Learn/Course content/Assignments/Short report`.

 The deadline for the hand-in is **Thursday, January 23rd, 2025** at **midday**.

+### Installing tools
+You will use your own laptop for developing the project.
+Tools need to be installed to carry out hardware development.
+If you attended the course Digital Electronics 2, you likely already have the tools installed.
+Otherwise, you can follow the instruction given for the course Digital Electronics 2 page: [02139 Digital Electronics 2](https://github.com/schoeberl/risc-v-lab).
+Specifically, the Setup.md file contains detailed instructions: [Setup.md](https://github.com/schoeberl/chisel-lab/blob/master/Setup.md).

 ### FPGA board
 If you have your own FPGA board, you are expected to use it in this course.
 If you do not have a board, you can borrow one of DTU's board for the duration of the course.
 Ask the teacher if you need to borrow a board.